JinHakura/JinHakura/README.md

-- 👋 Hi, I’m @JinHakura
+- 👋 Hi, I’m @JinHakura.
-- 👀 I’m interested in computer programing
+- 👀 I’m interested in computer programing.
 - 🌱 I’m currently learning new things.
-- 💞️ I’m looking to collaborate on new ideas
+- 💞️ I’m looking to collaborate on new ideas.
 - 📫 How to reach me by Email Jofficial93@gmail.com

 <!---